-• Cable bracing – I am personally not a huge fan of cable bracing as I feel that is a tree cannot support a branch or itself under its own weight, then the offending tree or branch should be removed.
-Some people are very attached to some trees which I can understand and want to have the braced to prevent future branch or tree failure.
-An alternative to consider is to take some weight of the branch or tree in questions which will releave pressure and make it more stable and safe.
+• Cable bracing – I am personally not a huge fan of cable bracing as I feel that if a tree cannot support a branch or itself under its own weight, then the offending tree or branch should be removed.
+Some people are very attached to some trees which I can understand and want to have the braced to prevent future branches or tree failure.
+An alternative to consider is to take some weight of the branch or tree in questions that will relieve pressure and make it more stable and safe.